gavronski/Simple-Registration-Login-code-in-PHP/readme.md

 OOP PHP , MySQl , HTML ,CSS
 ___
-## PHP registration/login form which saves and reads users data using PDO.
+## Simple registration and login system using PHP and MySQL.

 ___